Here is a collection of information of things on the Kirkwood Community College Campuses that you should know about!

 As a student when you print documents, you will see a pop-up that will inform you of the cost of that print job and the remaining balance.
-Click to confirm that you want to print it.
-If a student sends a job to the printer that is more than 24 pages, an additional dialogue box pops up asking them to confirm that they want to print that much.
+Click OK to confirm that you want to print.
+If a student sends a job to the printer that is more than 24 pages, an additional dialogue box pops up asking them to confirm that they want to print that many pages.

 Resume – Scroll up to Career Services

 Want to get off on the right foot with your roommate?
 Here are some suggestions. having trouble settling in with your roommate?
 Scroll up to Confidential Counseling Services above.

 Students can access the screenings online here: http://screening.mentalhealthscreening.org/kirkwoodcommunitycollege

 Do you need help?
 Check in with Counseling Services!

 Contact security by calling (319) 398-5561 from 7 a.m. to 5 p.m.
 Monday through Friday or calling (319) 389-1774 after hours and on weekends.
 You can make an informal complaint and you DO NOT have to put your name on a silent witness report.
 Get more information on the array of services they offer.

 Due to construction they’ve been moved out of Iowa Hall and now are in the Facilities and Public Safety building which is just north of the tennis courts on the road leading to the Rec Center from the roundabout.

 Specific rules and regulations Kirkwood students are required to follow and the possible consequences for violation.